OptimusPrimus/salsa/README.md

 ## Motivation: Missing Audio–Caption Correspondences

 Audio retrieval systems are typically trained on audio–caption datasets (e.g., ClothoV2 [[4]](#4)), which contain pairs of audios and corresponding descriptions $\\{ (a_i, c_i)\\}_{N=1 \dots N}$.
-Unfortunately, for these datasets, the pairwise correspondence between audio $i$ and caption $j$ is not known for the case $i \neq j$; it is, therefore, common practice (e.g., during contrastive training and during evaluation) to assume that those pairs do not match.
+Unfortunately, for these datasets, the pairwise correspondence between audio $i$ and caption $j$ is not known for $i \neq j$; it is, therefore, common practice (e.g., during contrastive training and during evaluation) to assume that pairs with $i \neq j$ do not match.

 However, relying on this assumption is not ideal.
 The following paragraph shows a query and the five best-matching audio recordings in the ClothoV2 test set according to our retrieval model.
 - Recordings marked with :white_check_mark: are associated with the description ($i = j$), whereas